sxs-collaboration/spectre/docs/Tutorials/Orientation.md

 \f$\zeta\f$ is the third dimension.
 In a domain with multiple elements, the logical directions are not necessarily aligned on the interfaces between two elements, as shown in the figure below.
-As fluxes need to be communicated across the boundaries of adjacent elements, there needs to be a system in place that organizes the relative orientations of elements with respect to their neighbors.
-This is handled by OrientationMap.
+As certain operations (e.g. fluxes, limiting) communicate information across the boundaries of adjacent elements, there needs to be a class that takes into account the relative orientations of elements which neighbor each other.
+This class is OrientationMap.

 ### %OrientationMaps between %Blocks
 Each Block in a Domain has a set of BlockNeighbors, which each hold an OrientationMap.
-In this scenario, the Block is referred to as the host, and the OrientationMap held by each BlockNeighbor is referred to as "the orientation the host Block has with respect to this BlockNeighbor."
+In this scenario, the Block is referred to as the host, and the OrientationMap held by each BlockNeighbor is referred to as "the orientation the BlockNeighbor has with respect to the host Block."
 This is a convention, so we give an example of constructing and assigning the correct
 OrientationMaps: